This series is an exciting fictional story of an extraordinary child’s determination through hardship and his introduction to Christianity.

-Though he is young, he understands his destiny involves more than sneaking in a game of catch or batting practice, but he is unaware what his part entails.
 Before Connor's training is complete, his grandad dies unexpectedly.
 Connor is devastated.
 The only person who knew him and his genetic heritage has been taken.

-While grieving in his grandad’s room, he soon discovers he was involved with the underground, and now Connor has been thrown into that world of peril.
+While grieving in his grandad’s room, he discovers he was involved with the underground, and now Connor has been thrown into that world of peril.
 Alone, he must solve the strange mysteries and the elusive clues as well as hide the dangerous items his grandad left behind.

 Connor is finally free and safe in the sanctuary,